Greek Street, Soho

 One business that shows up in the Trade Directories from 1832 -1940 was Hopkin & Purvis.
 A supplier of paint, oils and pigments.
 The Museum of London has a small sample bottle of their Blue paint on display which dates from around 1850.
 I can’t find the exact date that they ceased trading in Greek Street, but the picture was taken sometime in the 1970’s.
 However, the name still lives on as there is a paint and hardware store, Gould Hopkins & Purvis at 12 D’arblay Street.

-Whilst writing this I referred to many of the Trade Directories for the street, which I have collated into a timeline which can be found below.
+Whilst writing this I referred to many of the Trade Directories for the street, which I have collated into a timeline which can be found below (they’re easier to view if you download them).
 When you read across the years, you can’t help thinking that Greek Street was a much more vibrant and thriving community than it appears today.
 Soho, in general, has a really good community feel about it, but Greek Street seems set apart from this and being on the fringes seems somewhat aloof